Pilot (Gilmore Girls): Plot

 The show begins with shots introducing the fictitious town of Stars Hollow, Connecticut, home of Lorelai and Rory Gilmore.
 Lorelai is a 32-year-old single mother who is so close to her 15-year-old daughter, Rory, that many people mistake them for sisters.
 The show opens at the local diner Luke's, run by Luke Danes, where the girls go every morning.
 Lorelai has a special relationship with the owner and an addiction to caffeine.
 She squares off with the owner on a daily basis over just how much coffee she's allowed to have.
 While getting coffee, an unsuspecting male hits on both of the Gilmore girls, separately.
 This displays some of the quirky problems the Gilmore girls have.
 Clearly, there are hazards in being a mother and daughter pair so close in age.

 Next, the scene shifts to Lorelai working at the Independence Inn.
 There's Michel Gerard, a rude French man who runs the front desk, an unbelievably sassy harp player, and Sookie St. James, the chef.
-Meanwhile, we find out that Rory is the kind of girl who is more interested in academic pursuits and reading Gustave Flaubert's novel Madame Bovary, than worrying about clothes and boys.
+Meanwhile, we find out that Rory who is wearing her cream color cable knitted oversized sweater is the kind of girl who is more interested in academic pursuits and reading Gustave Flaubert's novel Madame Bovary, than worrying about clothes and boys.
+Her mother Lorelai reaches out and grabs Rory's sweater and then pulls her towards her as her mother told Rory "Kiss."
 But unbeknownst to Rory there is a new guy in town, and he has his eyes set on her.
 Rory and her best friend, Lane Kim hang out after school and discuss an upcoming teen hayride.
 Rory wouldn't be caught dead at the event, but Lane has strict parents who are trying to set her up with the son of a business colleague.